The 5 Best Questions to Include in a Pre-Recorded Video Interview

 Not only does video interview software increase time-to-hire, reduce recruiter bias, and optimize hiring team collaboration, it can also benefit your TA teams by:

-With a 67% increase in the use of video interviews by employers over the past year, it’s important to have a strategy that works for your TA teams and your candidates.
+With a huge increase in the use of video interviews by employers over the past few years, it’s important to have a strategy that works for your TA teams and your candidates.
 Whether utilizing one- or two-way video assessments, ensuring your questions are clear and your scoring process is streamlined allows you to capture quality candidates before they disappear.

-Want to dive deeper into maximizing video interviews?
+Want to dive deeper into video interviewing software and its benefits?

 Maggie is a writer at Phenom, bringing you information on all things talent experience.
 In addition to writing, she enjoys traveling, painting, cooking, and spending time with her family and friends.